 Figure~\ref{Fig_KD_metrics} shows the PSNR and LPIPS results across different $\rho$ and $t$ values for both SD 2.1 and Flux.
 While SD 2.1 performs better at low bitrates, Flux supports broader RDP traversal at higher bitrates.
 In both cases, increasing $\rho$ improves perception but leads to worse distortion, consistent with theoretical predictions.

 \textbf{More DP metrics:} We provide additional RDP results using PSNR-LPIPS curves for SD2.1 and Flux across both datasets in Figure~\ref{Fig_Kodak_DIV2K_PSNR_LPIPS}.
-We also report the FID on the Kodak dataset and plot the rate-MSE-FID tradeoff in Figure~\ref{Fig_KD_RDP_FID}.
+We also report the FID on the Kodak dataset and plot the rate-MSE-FID tradeoff in Figure~\ref{Fig_Kodak_DIV2K_MSE_FID}.
 Similar trends are observed as in MSE-LPIPS results.
 Note that the computation of FID here follows \cite{mentzer2020HiFiC,DDCM_compression}, wherein $64\times 64$ patches are extracted from the high resolution images to compute the FID scores on these patches.
+FID is mathematically defined as the squared Wasserstein-2 distance between two multivariate Gaussian distributions fitted to the Inception feature representations of the real and generated images.
 We also provide tables of numerical results in Table~\ref{tab:performance_metrics_MSE_FID}.

-\textbf{More samples:} Figures~\ref{Fig_Kodak_DIV2K_Samples1} and~\ref{Fig_Kodak_DIV2K_Samples2} presents more sample reconstructions on Kodak and DIV2K datasets with diverse $\rho$ selections and bitrate levels against baselines.
+\textbf{More samples:} Figures~\ref{Fig_Kodak_DIV2K_Samples1} and~\ref{Fig_Kodak_DIV2K_Samples2} present more sample reconstructions on Kodak and DIV2K datasets with diverse $\rho$ selections and bitrate levels against baselines.
 Figure~\ref{Fig_Flux_visual_sample} depicts the visual changes in reconstructions provided by Flux under different $t$ and $\rho$.
-Figures~\ref{Fig_HighResolution_Samples1} and~\ref{Fig_HighResolution_Samples2} samples with high resolution details.
+Figures~\ref{Fig_HighResolution_Samples1} and~\ref{Fig_HighResolution_Samples2} show samples with high-resolution details.
 Note that we also provide an interactive demo online \footnote{https://diffrdp.github.io/} to help the reader compare the details of images for different values of $t$ and $\rho$.
 These qualitative results further illustrate the smooth and controllable RDP tradeoff achieved by our method.

 }